akshay-joshi/pgadmin4/docs/en_US/desktop_deployment.rst

 program on a supported Windows, Mac OS X or Linux installation.

-The desktop runtime is a standalone application that when launched, runs the pgAdmin server and open a standalone window to render the user interface.
+The desktop runtime is a standalone application that when launched, runs the pgAdmin server and opens a window to render the user interface.

 .. note:: Pre-compiled and configured installation packages are available for
      a number of platforms.
 These packages should be used by end-users whereever